Online RN-to-DNP Programs 2025

 Featured ImageCredit: baona / E+ / Getty Images

 Doctor of nursing practice (DNP) degrees prepare the next generation of nurses to meet the demands of a rapidly changing healthcare industry.
-DNP-holders become advanced practice registered nurses (APRNs) in administration, academia, and research.
+DNP graduates become advanced practice registered nurses (APRNs) in administration, academia, research, and clinical practice.

-Online RN-to-DNP programs, also called bridge programs, allow working nurses who do not have a master’s degree to earn a doctorate in 3-6 years while remaining employed.
+Online RN-to-DNP programs, also called bridge programs, allow nurses without a master’s degree to earn a doctorate in 3-6 years while working in clinical practice.

-Explore online RN-to-DNP programs and learn more how these programs work and the next steps in applying and paying for nursing school.
+Explore online RN-to-DNP programs and learn more about how they work and the next steps in applying to and paying for nursing school.

 Popular Online DNP Programs